 - Uranus, the seventh planet from the sun, is a cyan-colored world tipped on its side boasting rings and 27 known moons.

-- Uranus-sized worlds are common around other stars, so studying the planet helps us understand other solar systems systems and whether or not ours is unique.
+- Uranus-sized worlds are common around other stars, so studying the planet helps us understand other solar systems and whether or not ours is unique.

 - We aren’t sure where Uranus formed or where it got its water.
-Figuring this out would give us insight into our solar system’s early days, when life was getting started on Earth.

-Why We Study Uranus
+Why we study Uranus

 There’s no getting around it: for English speakers, Uranus is the butt of all planet jokes.
 But there’s much more to this world than potty humor.
 Like its cousin Neptune, Uranus has only been visited by one spacecraft.
 Yet most of the planets we’ve found around other stars are Uranus and Neptune-sized, so learning this mysterious world teaches us about other solar systems and whether our own is unique.